 What is the purpose of this privacy notice?

-This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you reserve a table or sign up to our mailing list.
+This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website when you make an order or sign up to our mailing list.

 This website is not intended for children and we do not knowingly collect data relating to children.